If you are seeing this page after ordering online

 Being the backbone of America, National Communications Magazine is a small business with irregular office hours.
-This keeps the cost low for our subscribers.
+This keeps the cost low for our online access users.
 We do not maintain regular office hours.
 When you reach the voice mail on our office number, please do not hang up.
 Leave a detailed message with the reason for your call.
 If you only leave a name and/or number, we cannot research your situation before returning your call.
 It is essential that you leave the detailed information prompting your call.
 We strongly suggest, however, that you send an email to service@NatComMag.com for faster service.
 It isn’t unusual that you will get an email reply either on the weekend or late at night.
 It’s when we do our best work!
 Please do not call our office number repeatedly expecting to get someone to pick up the phone during one of those tries.
 Be courteous and leave a detailed message.

 What do I do if I lose my password or user name?

 All requests for lost user names and/or passwords must be emailed to service@NatComMag.com.
 Please be sure to include your user name, if you know it, and your first and last name so we can research your account.
-If you send an email from an email address different than when you subscribed to the magazine through Paypal, to ensure the security of your user name and password, we will send it to your email address used when you signed up and alert you to look there.
+If you send an email from an email address different than when you paid for online access to the magazine through Paypal, to ensure the security of your user name and password, we will send it to your email address used when you signed up and alert you to look there.
 If you no longer have access to that email account, we will work out another method to deliver your user name and/or password to you.
 User names and/or passwords may not be obtained by a telephone call; only email support is offered for this service.
 If your correct user name and password are not working, we can reset them for you.
-The biggest issue with passwords we have found is that a new password is issued to you when you renew your subscription and most people lose the new password.
+The biggest issue with passwords we have found is that a new password is issued to you when you renew your online access and most people lose the new password.
 Please check your email for the new password that we send to you when you renew.